Find Grad Schools

 49 Yearly Graduations

 The most popular school in the United States for materials engineering students seekinga master's degree is University of California - San Diego.
 Roughly 39,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 49 master's degrees were handed out to materials engineering majors at UCSD.
-About 22% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 49 people received their master's degree in materials engineering from UCSD.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 #2